AccelByte/accelbyte-go-sdk/docs/custom_operation.md

 ## Background

-Majority of Go Server SDK codes are generated from [specification files](../spec) using codegen tools.
+Majority of Go Extend SDK codes are generated from [specification files](../spec) using codegen tools.
-Any attempt to customize Go Server SDK must avoid editing files that are marked as `DO NOT EDIT`.
+Any attempt to customize Go Extend SDK must avoid editing files that are marked as `DO NOT EDIT`.
-Also, it is best practice to extend the functionality of Go Server SDK by inherit the base classes or add new implementation for partial classes to ensure less complications when upgrading Go Server SDK.
+Also, it is best practice to extend the functionality of Go Extend SDK by inherit the base classes or add new implementation for partial classes to ensure less complications when upgrading Go Extend SDK.

 ## How to Create a Custom Operation